lolwierd/lolwierd/content/blog/Mental reset.md

 I also moved all my personal services, from nginx to caddy, which took wayyy longer than expected.

-# How bout u redirect yourself to some bitches??
+# How bout u redirect yourself to some cheese??

 Setting up caddy was a breeze, the Caddyfile convention is very straight forward and it comes with some very sane defaults (like auto HTTPS, http/2, etc) so I didn’t need to worry too much.